Zuehlke/security-onboarding/javascript_basics/best_practices/best_practices.md

 **Never Declare Number, String, or Boolean Objects**

-Always treat numbers, strings, or booleans as primitive values.
-Not as objects.
+Always treat numbers, strings, or booleans as primitive values and not as objects.

-Declaring these types as objects, slows down execution speed, and produces unwanted side effects:
+Declaring these types as objects slows down execution speed, and produces unwanted side effects:

-    var x = "John";
-    var y = new String("John");
+    var x = "John"; // This is a prefered way to define a string var y = new String("John"); // This is NOT a good way to define a string

     (x === y) // is false because x is a string and y is an object.

+This is also true for arrays:

+var arr = []; // Preferred way to initialize an array, more readable, and better performance. var arr = new Array(); // NOT a preferred way to initialize an array

 **Don't Use new Object()**

+Avoid using the base Object type.

     var x1 = {};   // new object
     var x2 = "";   // new primitive string